 A majority of the Company's trade receivables are derived from sales to large multinational semiconductor manufacturers throughout the world.
 In order to monitor potential credit losses, the Company performs ongoing credit evaluations of its customers' financial condition.
 An allowance for doubtful accounts is maintained for probable credit losses based upon the Company's assessment of the expected collectibility of all accounts receivable.
 The allowance for doubtful accounts is reviewed on a quarterly basis to assess the adequacy of the allowance.
 The Company takes into consideration (1) any circumstances of which the Company is aware of a customers' inability to meet its financial obligations; and (2) its judgments as to prevailing economic conditions in the industry and their impact on its customers.
-If circumstances change, and the financial condition of its customers are adversely affected and they are unable to meet their financial obligations to the Company may need to take additional allowances, which would result in an increase in the Company's net loss.
+If circumstances change, and the financial condition of its customers are adversely affected and they are unable to meet their financial obligations to the Company, the Company may need to take additional allowances, which would result in an increase in the Company's net loss.

-The Company recorded a provision for doubtful debts of \$5.2 million in the first quarter of fiscal 2009 primarily due to the heightened risk of nonpayment of accounts receivable by certain customers facing financial difficulty.
-The allowance for doubtful accounts consisted of the following activity for the three months ended March 28, 2009 (in thousands):
+The Company recorded a provision for doubtful accounts of \$5.2 million in the first quarter of fiscal 2009 primarily due to the heightened risk of non-payment of accounts receivable by certain customers facing financial difficulty.
+The Company recorded a reduction to provision for doubtful accounts of \$0.3 million in the second quarter of fiscal 2009.
+The allowance for doubtful accounts consisted of the following activity for the three and six months ended June 27, 2009 (in thousands):

-Do ance for ubtful s Receivable
+Allowance for Doubtful Accounts Receivable

 Balance at December 27, 2008 \$ 4,220

-Additions 5,246
+Additions/(reductions) to provision 5,246

+Deductions -

+Balance at March 28, 2009 9,466

+Additions/(reductions) to provision (315)

 Deductions

-Balance at March 28, 2009 \$ 9,466
+Balance at June 27, 2009 \$ 9,151